Applying for a Teen Driver's License in New York

 To ride a motorcycle in New York, you must have a Class M or MJ motorcycle license.

-Teens must follow all of the steps and provisions outlined above in the licensing process for a regular driver’s license, including the requirement for a Driver’s Education or pre-licensing course before taking your road test (only if you don’t already have another class of driver’s license).
+Teens must follow all of the steps and provisions outlined above in the licensing process for a regular NY driver’s license, including the requirement for a Driver’s Education or pre-licensing course before taking your road test (only if you don’t already have another class of driver’s license).

 To earn your motorcycle permit, you will need to pass a written exam at the DMV.
 You will also need to:

-The DMV then recommends that you complete at least 30 hours of supervised driving practice on your motorcycle before taking your road test to earn your Class MJ motorcycle license.
+The DMV recommends that you complete at least 30 hours of supervised driving practice on your motorcycle before taking your road test to earn your Class MJ motorcycle license.
 When you feel confident in your skills, make an appointment for your road test and bring the following:

 - Your motorcycle permit.